TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/monitoring-usage.md

 ### What is monitored?
 Tyk Cloud keeps track of two metrics;
 (a) Throughput: This is the total amount of data that has been transfered(ingress/egress) through a deployment.
 (b) Storage: This is the total amount of data stored as [analytics by Tyk Dashboard]({{< ref "tyk-dashboard-analytics/" >}}).
-Example being per request statistics containing information about each request, like path or status.
+An example is per request statistics containing information about each request, like path or status.

 ### How to check metrics?
 Login to Tyk Cloud and click on the _Monitoring_.
 Toggle on _Throughput_ to see throughput metrics